 Ketosis or the ketonic state is the metabolic state where your body produces high levels of ketone bodies ( as a byproduct of fatty acids breakdown) that may have a good effect on our metabolism as it allows your body to use up all its excess fat, feel less hungry by the day, increased insulin sensitivity and much more.

-What is the average weight loss rate in keto diet?
+What is the average Ketogenic diet weight loss?

 First week: Immediate weight loss: